Concordium/concordium-network-dashboard/README.md

 You need the following components to run:

-- Any number of nodes.
+- One or more nodes.
 - One collector for each node that we want to participate data.
 This collector polls the node and pushes the state to the collector backend.
 - One collector backend for keeping the state from the collectors.
 This is the components that the dashboard client polls.
 - One middleware instance connected to one of the nodes.